§ Verifiable Trust v4 Specification

 § [VS-CONN-VS] Requirements for a VS to accept a connection from another service

-When a VS VS-1 receive a connection request from a service Service-2 to one of its services specified in DID Document, VS-1 MUST verify service Service-2 complies with [VS-REQ], else VS-1 MUST NOT accept the connection, unless purpose of the service provided by VS-1 is the issuance of [VT-ECS-ORG-CRED] or [VT-ECS-PERSON-CRED] credentials.
+When a VS VS-1 receive a connection request from a service Service-2 to one of its services specified in DID Document, VS-1 MUST verify service Service-2 complies with [VS-REQ], else VS-1 MUST NOT accept the connection, unless purpose of the service provided by VS-1 is the issuance of [VT-ECS-ORG-CRED-W3C] or [VT-ECS-PERSONA-CRED-W3C] or [VT-ECS-SERVICE-CRED-W3C] credentials.

 § [VS-CONN-VUA] Requirements for a VS to accept a connection from a User Agent